swerky/program/Week-07/README.md

     - Manage the FTP account
     - Create a user for the Control Panel
 3. Install [SFTP extension](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp) for VS Code
+4. PHP Syntax - Incredible, you know it already !!!
 4. APP v1 & v2